Florida Law on Criminal Threats

 If the state proves that the defendant threatened to throw, project, place, or discharge a destructive device, then it doesn’t matter whether the speaker had the actual ability to carry out the threat.

 While Section 790.162, F.S., prohibits threats with a destructive device, the term destructive device does not encompass firearms.
-For this reason, the prohibition does not apply to a threat concerning a weapon or firearm.
+For this reason, the prohibition does not apply to a threat concerning a firearm or other some types of weapons.

 Florida law prohibits specified written threats under Section 836.10, F.S., as a second degree felony.
 The elements of making a written threat to kill include: